Education

 • Cost.
 The cost differential between public and private school is clearly a critical factor in whether private school even makes sense for your child.
 Public schools are funded by taxpayer dollars.
 Private school tuition needs to come from the parents’ pockets, a scholarship, loans, or some other type of financial aid, and the cost can vary widely depending on location and type of private school.
 While the national average private school tuition is approximately $12,500 in 2023, in Connecticut, one of the country’s most expensive places to live, private school tuition is an average of $28,800.
 In South Dakota, by contrast, it’s just under $4,000.
 Additionally, schools operated by religious organizations such as the Roman Catholic Church tend to cost somewhat less than secular schools.

 • Student motivation.
-One of the strongest arguments in favor of private school may be a student’s commitment to their own education.
+One of the strongest arguments in favor of private schools and catholic schooling may be a student’s commitment to their own education.
 Instead of phone scrolling or surreptitiously texting friends when bored, a student’s behavior and attitude may be remarkably different in a private school that’s aligned with that child’s interests and needs.
 In an environment where students view academic achievement as highly desirable rather than simply required, they may perform better because they are internally motivated to do so.

 • Extracurricular offerings.
 Public or private, school is much more than class time.
 Children of all ages usually want to participate in activities that spark their interest, whether that might be band, basketball, science club, or theater.
 Unfortunately, in lean economic times, public school boards often see the “extra” in extracurricular as something they can cut, to the detriment of students.
 In private schools, by contrast, extracurriculars are integral to the school’s offerings.
 In fact, the school’s athletic program may be a strong selling point.
 There is also likely to be a wider range of activities available (like horseback riding, astronomy, or fishing), depending on the school’s location and surrounding environment.
 So be sure to take your child’s interests into account when selecting the appropriate school for their well-rounded growth.